Ice Sculpting

 Ready, Set, Go!

-• Activity Step 6Place a small amount of the paste on the surface of the ice and watch what happens.
-Check back in 5 minutes, 10 minutes, 15 minutes, 20 minutes.
+• Place a small amount of salt paste on the ice and observe what happens at 5 minutes, 10 minutes, and 20 minutes.

 Hollie Barattolo Head ShotHollie is certified K-8 teacher who has been educating in the informal education field since 2005.
 She has developed and implemented countless exciting STEAM programs for families, classrooms, and teachers focused on the natural world, the scientific process, and ancient life.
 Her professional passions are inquiry, whole family learning, experiential learning starting in early childhood, and the intersection of literacy and science instruction.